c-blake/cron/README.md

 [^4]: While Nim does make for a compact syntax for this use case, I use hardly anything that could not be done with C preprocessor macros or facilities in Python or many PLs.
-In fact, the first version of this system was in ANSI C and barely any larger than the Nim.
-Also, `fork` is much cheaper than `fork&exec`.
+In fact, the first version of this system was in ANSI C and barely larger than the Nim.
+Also, `fork` is much cheaper than `fork & exec`.

 [^5]: If you miss the full `crontab -e` experience you can always put a "vim jobsXme.nim" at the top of crup.sh. ;-)